 - Should not heat while I'm working.
-Again SSD is a pro here because it does not create unnecessary heat as it does not have moving parts.
+Again SSD is a good choice here because it does not create unnecessary heat as it does not have moving parts.

 - WiFi is a must.
 Where am I gonna backup all my writing?

 - Battery life should be more than 7 hours.
 Okay, 6 hours if you cancel one hour for lunch break.
-But no, I need to check my Facebook at that time - so 7 hours is a minimum.
+But no, I may need to check my Facebook at that time - so 7 hours is a minimum.
 It's 2018 so I expect that much from technology.

 What operating system would you like in your laptop?